sakaiproject/sakai/samigo/docs/README.import_export.txt

 of your own with an xml extension (e.g. "mymultiplechoice.xml").
    g.
 Tests and Quizzes will accept files with any extension as long as they are in correct format for importation.
 (SAK-1203).
    h.
-If you inadvertantly import a non-QTI, or corrupted QTI file, you will be returned to the author index page and a warning will be displayed.
+If you inadvertently import a non-QTI, or corrupted QTI file, you will be returned to the author index page and a warning will be displayed.
 (SAK-1201)

 3. Format and settings issues on import/export.